 Kung pao chicken is a fun to say and full of flavor dish that is often overlooked on menus.
 It’s a sweet meets spicy dish that is filled with tender chicken, peppers, peanuts, and more!

 Although years ago I used to love having recipes that I could throw in the slow cooker in the morning, I’ve lately realized that it is also important to have quick dinners I can throw together at the last minute.
-Chinese food comes to the rescue so many times in our house.
-And this chicken dish with peanuts is one the whole family can get behind.
+This chicken dish with peanuts is one the whole family can get behind.
+It’s our own version of a classic Asian chicken dish and I hope you love it.

 What is Kung Pao chicken?